pendulum-project/ntpd-rs/README.md

 # ntpd-rs

-nptd-rs is a tool for synchronizing your computer's clock.
-Implementing the NTP and NTS protocols, it is written in Rust, with a focus on security and stability.
+nptd-rs is a tool for synchronizing your computer's clock, implementing the NTP and NTS protocols.
+It is written in Rust, with a focus on security and stability.
 It includes both client and server support.

 If a feature you need is missing please let us know by opening an issue.

+## Documentation

+Be sure to check out the [documentation website] as it includes guides on getting started, installation and migration, as well as a high-level overview of the code structure.

 ## Use

 After installing the packages from the [releases page], ntpd-rs will by default synchronize your computers clock to servers from the [NTP pool].
-When installed, you can check the synchronization status through
+When installed, you can check the synchronization status with
 ```console
 $ ntp-ctl status
 Synchronization status: